spotta-smart-pest-systems/pystlink/README.md

 ## Installing pystlink
 1. ```pip install git+ssh://git@github.com/spotta-smart-pest-systems/pystlink.git```
 2. For Windows users: Find the install.bat file and run it in admin mode.
-This will copy the libusb-1.0.dll (usb driver) into the C:\WINDOWS\system32 folder.
+This bat file will copy the libusb-1.0.dll (usb driver) into the C:\WINDOWS\system32 folder.
 To find the install.bat file first run ```python -m pip show pystlink``` this shows the python site packages folder, for example...
    Location: c:\users\jordan\appdata\local\programs\python\python39\lib\site-packages .
 Inside the site-packages folder navigate to pystlink\bin.
 Right-hand click and select 'Run as administrator'